 - Try to recall your location(specifically) when you got the ticket by pinpointing the area on a map.
 Once you do this you can reach out and call County and Municipal courts located within that area.
 It is easy enough to do a Google search to pull up those courts and phone numbers but it will take some time and effort to make the phone calls.
 Some counties/cities have online citation searches available where you can enter a driver’s license number and your name and it will pull up any citations you have in their system.

 - If you pull your driving record online after your payment date/court date has passed, the ticket should then show up but what also might appear is a FTA(Failure to Appear) Charge or a “Bench Warrant Issued” as Georgia considers every moving violation a criminal misdemeanor and non payment or not showing up in court is taken very seriously.
 Eventually this could lead to license suspension whether you live in Georgia or another state.
 Thus, its best that you don’t just ignore or forget about the ticket as it will definitely come back to haunt you later!

-Once you locate the ticket, whether you want to fight it or you are past due and need help with a failure to appear charge, you can call our office today at 404-315-9936 or contact Fortas Law Group by completing our form for a free consultation.
+Once you locate the ticket, whether you want to fight it or you are past due and need help with a failure to appear charge, you can call our office today at 404-315-9936 or contact Georgia Traffic Lawyers by completing our form for a free consultation.